 There is no avoiding that the insurance market will always load for diabetes whether it is type 1 or type 2.
 Loadings vary between insurers based on their assessment of the individual’s health and management of their diabetes.

-In some cases insurers refuse to quote if they feel the mortality risk is too high.
-Still at other times they postpone a decision until some future date, perhaps six months or 12 months, to see if certain improvements can be achieved.
+In some cases, insurers refuse to quote if they feel the mortality risk is too high.
+Still, at other times they postpone a decision until some future date, perhaps six months or 12 months, to see if certain improvements can be achieved.

 Such decisions can be particularly traumatic for someone buying a house.

 Mortgage lenders will usually insist on life cover being in place before allowing the funds to be drawn down to complete a purchase.
-If cover is not available the purchaser may be unable to proceed and forfeit their deposit if contracts have been exchanged with the builder.
+If the cover is not available the purchaser may be unable to proceed and forfeit their deposit if contracts have been exchanged with the builder.

 Anyone over 18 can enter into a life insurance contract.
 The motto should be that the sooner you arrange life cover the better.